 I graduated from the University of Wisconsin, Oshkosh in 1976 with a B.A. in Art Education.
+Photography was my studio emphasis.
 Shortly after graduation, I became a professional photographer and spent the next 43 years working as a portrait, industrial and commercial photographer.

 Size and Price Range

 Framed to approximately 21in x 28in

 All works framed by the artist.